Ronaldo (footballer, born October 1996)

-Ronaldo da Silva Souza (born 23 October 1996), simply known as Ronaldo, is a Brazilian footballer who plays for J1 League club Shimizu S-Pulse.
+Ronaldo da Silva Souza (born on October 23, 1996), better known as Ronaldo, is a Brazilian footballer who plays as a defensive midfielder for Campeonato Brasileiro Série A club Internacional.

 Club career

 Flamengo

 Born in Itu, São Paulo, Ronaldo joined Flamengo's youth setup in 2013, from Paulista.
 He made his first team – and Série A – debut on 1 November 2015, coming on as a late substitute for Jajá in a 2–0 away loss against Grêmio.

 On 19 April 2016, after impressing with the under-20s in the year's Copa São Paulo de Futebol Júnior, Ronaldo renewed his contract until 2020.
-He was rarely used in the following two campaigns, and was loaned to fellow top tier side Atlético Goianiense on 5 September 2017, until the end of the year.
+He was rarely used in the following two campaigns, and was loaned to fellow top-tier side Atlético Goianiense on 5 September 2017, until the end of the year.

 Atlético Goianiense (loan)

 Ronaldo scored his first professional goal on 17 September 2017, netting his team's third in a 3–1 away win against Ponte Preta.
 After contributing with one goal in nine appearances for Dragão, he returned to Fla ahead of the 2018 campaign, but again featured rarely.